mamba-dev-KE/order-summary-component/README.md

 ### The challenge

-To translate the designs into a website with hover states included for interactive elements.
+To translate the attached designs into a website with hover states included for interactive elements.

 ### Screenshot